An Informal Letter to Potential Applicants to the Ph.D. in Urban & Regional Planning at the University

 Thank you for your interest in the doctoral planning

 program at the University of Michigan!
-For over 45 years students have come to Ann Arbor to engage in the
+For nearly 50 years, students have come to Ann Arbor to engage in the

 intellectually demanding and richly interdisciplinary environment of doctoral

 planning studies.
-We have a large and expanding planning faculty (with four new faculty hired in the past three years) who welcome the opportunity to collaborate with doctoral students.
+(Over 200 students have received their PhD in planning from our program.)
+We have a large and expanding planning faculty who welcome the opportunity to collaborate with doctoral students.
 Students take

 courses both in planning and in a wide range of disciplines across campus.
 Graduates